mavnn/mavnn.github.com/source/_posts/2015-09-27-easynetq-process-management.markdown

 categories: [programming,easynetq]
 ---

+# Obsolete blog post warning!

+Since this blog post has been written, I've been working on [RouteMaster](/routemaster-master-your-messaging-routes/).
+It's much better than what's described here, and you should check it out.

+...and now, back to your original blog post.

 > TL;DR: I wrote a EasyNetQ aware process manager library.
 Read down for some examples, and leave feedback if you think anything should change before it's released.

 [EasyNetQ](http://easynetq.com/) is a nice little .net client library for RabbitMQ.
 Originally designed for introducing Rabbit (and the concepts of a bus based architecture)